jamesplease/redux-resource/docs/guides/usage-with-react.md

 ### Type Checking with Prop Types

-The Prop Types Extension exports a number of helpful prop types for common props that you'll pass into your application.
-Read the [Prop Types Extension documentation](/docs/extensions/prop-types.md) for more.
+Resourceful Prop Types exports a number of helpful prop types for common props that you'll pass into your application.
+Read the [Resourceful Prop Types documentation](/docs/extras/resourceful-prop-types.md) for more.

 ### Using Statuses